top of page

 Production

-Evidence of ongoing production - stills, screenshots of edit, rough edit etc
+Evidence of ongoing production and pre-production - stills, screenshots of edit, rough edit etc

 Production Diary/Reflection